Souwy/Snippetstudy-primitives/README.md

 clone (Githbu): have a "static" copy of a repository.
 It is not linked in any ways to the OP repos.

 ## Review
+* Struggles:
-* Struggles: how the value "number", which is already a string, becomes "string" after the operator "typeof" is executed.
+  * how the value "number", which is already a string, becomes "string" after the operator "typeof" is executed.
+  * hoisting.
 * Learning objectives that need extra work?
   value, type
   difference between primitive type and operators
-* next steps
+* next steps:
+  * hoisting
+  * block-scope-let-vs-var
+  * 12345-345